jenkinpan/devtool-rs/README.md

 **Q: Does devtool work on Windows?**
 A: Partial support.
 Rustup and Mise work, but Homebrew is not available on Windows.
 We plan to add winget support in the future.

-**Q: Can I customize which tools to update?**
-A: Currently, devtool updates all detected tools.
-Configuration file support is planned for v0.5.0.

 **Q: Is it safe to run devtool?**
 A: Yes! devtool only calls the standard update commands for each tool.
 Use `--dry-run` to see exactly what will be executed before running.